microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

 ### Enable Null Reference Type Support

-Version 2.0 preview 13 introduces support for null reference types, which improves type safety and reduces the likelihood of null reference exceptions.
+Version 2.0 introduces support for null reference types, which improves type safety and reduces the likelihood of null reference exceptions.

 **Example:**